MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 ---
 <!-- markdownlint-disable no-trailing-punctuation -->

-# General setup instructions for Graph connectors by Microsoft
+# Setup overview for Graph connectors by Microsoft

 This article summarizes the basic process required to use the [Microsoft 365 admin center](https://admin.microsoft.com) to setup any of the Graph connectors by Microsoft.
 The basic process includes the following steps:
 <!---Add links to each section in the doc--->